 After a full day of offices and officials, and a running total of $495.00, we were officially temporary Panamanian citizens.
 Our travels in Panama will include the San Blas Islands, where we understand that there will be more fees to pay.
 Welcome to Panama, please open your wallet!

-For now, we’re settled in at Bocas Marina.
-The Panamanian courtesy flag flies in our rigging, which is dwarfed by the gaggle of sail boat masts around us.
-We’re proudly short, fat and different!
+We’ve settled in at Bocas Marina, with the Panamanian courtesy flag flying in our rigging, dwarfed by the gaggle of sail boat masts around us.
+We’re short, fat, different and proud!

 “Shells Sink, Dreams Float.
 Life’s Good On Our Boat!”